hetalpatel1234/guacamole_setup/README.md

 ## Step 7: Configure VNC for Android Remote Access

 ### Install VNC Server on Android
-I install droidVNC-NG application  and after that set configuration
+I install droidVNC-NG application  and set configuration like given in below image

 ![alt text](<droidVNC-NG.jpeg>)
- and go to the
+ and go to the webapp using below link

  ```
 http://<your-ip-or-domain>:8080/guacamole